position Assistant Coach

 Bittner spent three years playing professionally after his time with the Scarlet and Gray, skating with a number of teams, including Portland and Iowa in the American Hockey League.
 He was a member of the Florida Everblades in the ECHL his last year as a professional but injuries kept him out of the lineup throughout the campaign.

-Bittner earned his bachelor’s degree in sport and leisure studies from Ohio State in Summer 2005.
+Bittner earned his bachelor’s degree in sport and leisure studies from Ohio State in Summer 2005 and his master’s in sports coaching in 2021.
 He and his wife, Katie, also an Ohio State graduate, have two children, Sydney and Benson.